poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 If you're at all familiar with the [psychology of addiction](https://theconversation.com/snorted-injected-or-smoked-it-can-affect-a-drugs-addictiveness-45281), you might know that the length of time between stimulus and reward is a key component.
 One of the reasons heroin is so addictive is because there is an almost instantaneous reward immediately after injection.

 Pause makes variable rewards like news feeds less addictive, by adding in a short pause.
 Furthermore, the green screen at the start encourages me to take a moment for myself and breathe.
+THe The user experience is fantastic.

 ![Pause](/assets/posts/2021-08-18-21-addictive-tech/Pause.png)
 <sub><sup>Pause Chrome Extension<sub><sup>